 The DOT number serves as the primary identifier for your company during safety and compliance audits.
 All the safety information collected and maintained by the FMCSA is linked to your DOT number.
 Having a DOT number ensures that your company's safety performance is correctly tracked and evaluated.

 How Long Does the DOT Number Registration Process Take?

 The process to get a DOT number is relatively straightforward.
-Upon completion of the application form, a DOT number is issued immediately for operations involving interstate commerce.
+Upon completing the application form, a DOT number is issued immediately for interstate commerce operations.
 However, before engaging in interstate commerce, you must wait until your operating authority (MC number) is granted, which could take several weeks.